MBCProject/mbc-markdown/impact/remote-access.md

 Methods
 -------
-* **reverse shell**: Malware may create a reverse shell by invoking cmd.exe and creating three pipes (stdin, stdout, stderr) to forward data between cmd.exe and an adversary.
+* **Reverse Shell**: Malware may create a reverse shell by invoking cmd.exe and creating three pipes (stdin, stdout, stderr) to forward data between cmd.exe and an adversary.

 Malware Examples
 ----------------